-Even the most committed workers can be unproductive, but the problem arises when productivity dwindles across an entire office or workplace.
+Even the most committed workers can be unproductive, but problems arise when productivity dwindles across an entire office or workplace.
 Lack of productivity can decrease output, performance, and profit, and can also affect morale and cause the work environment to become toxic.

 If you’re a business owner or supervisor who hopes to motivate your employees and boost productivity, you must first understand the underlying cause of your employees’ behavior.
 While individual circumstances can vary, here are five common reasons employees may be unproductive.

 Lack of Recognition

 While you assume employees should and will show up to work every day and give their full effort—because that’s their job—employee performance is not that simple.
 Most hard-working employees are intrinsically motivated but they still need to feel valued and appreciated in the workplace:

 “If you deal with employees as though they are cogs in a machine, you will get only that part of them that is most like a cog in a machine: the part that shows up on time, does exactly what's asked—no more no less—and goes home,” according to Erika Andersen from Forbes.

 She continues: “You will not get the 90 percent of each person that is what can make him or her a great employee, partner, team member: the initiative, the questions, the passion, the concerns, the hope, all the quirkiness and joy and excellence that people will bring to their work if you invite them to do so.”